canonical/rockcraft/docs/reference/extensions/flask-framework.rst

 Some files, if they exist, are included by default.
 These include:
 ``app``, ``app.py``, ``migrate``, ``migrate.sh``, ``migrate.py``, ``static``,
 ``templates``.

+**Regarding the `migrate.sh` file:**

+If your app depends on a database it is common to run a database migration script before app startup which, for example, creates or modifies tables.
+This can be done by including the `migrate.sh` script in the root of your project.
+It will be executed with the same environment variables and context as the Flask application.

+If the migration script fails, the app won't be started and the app charm will go into blocked state.
+The migration script will be run on every unit and it is assumed that it is idempotent (can be run multiple times) and that it can be run on multiple units at the same time without causing issues.
+This can be achieved by, for example, locking any tables during the migration.

 Useful links
 ============